UVADS/jlab-hpc-containers/README.md

 > **Notes:**
 >
-> - The `-bind $HOME/local/pytorch-2.9.1:$HOME/.local` argument will mount the new `$HOME/local/pytorch-2.9.1` directory on the host filesystem and make it available as `$HOME/.local` inside the container instance.
+> - The `--bind $HOME/local/pytorch-2.9.1:$HOME/.local` argument will mount the new `$HOME/local/pytorch-2.9.1` directory on the host filesystem and make it available as `$HOME/.local` inside the container instance.
 >
 > - We choose `$HOME/.local` because that's where Python looks for additional packages by default, and that's also the destination for `pip install --user`.